 A1: The Introduction to Horsemanship class is 90-minutes long.
 It includes signing paperwork, getting fitted for boots/helmet.

 A2: The Rider Assessment is private, and lasts a total of 45 minutes.
 This time includes instruction on how to groom and tack your horse.

 A3: Private Lessons are 45 minutes in length.
-After your first set of 4 private lessons, and upon completion of the Tack Class, we will discuss your ability arrive early to find your horse, groom and tack in advance.
+After completion of the Tack Class, we will discuss your ability arrive early to find your horse, groom and tack in advance.
 You must pass a test given by one of our trainers before arriving early.
 Arena time will last up to 45 minutes.
 After riding, you will groom your horse, clean his tack and bring him back to his stall.
 Take your time and enjoy the process.

 Q: Is your facility open year-round?